MicahElliott/mrswlf/README.md

 wild too, and it feels great.
 So this is what I've landed on now for my daily driver.

 Another (optional) move here is putting `v` on top-index.
-This makes for a couple novelties:

-- There is a secondary left-hand "home row" in `wlcdk`.
+This makes for something of a secondary left-hand "home row" in `wlcdk`.
 Those co-occur well together to minimize travel.
 And then the left-top row has minimal work to do, similar to right-bottom.
 That makes for an interesting asymmetry, but I don't see it causing problems.
-- My personal realization that the middle finger is long and dextrous and can almost always reach over to hit the `v` (and `t` and `d`) and often needs to, so when alt-ing, index is kinda responsible for only 5 keys, and middle gets 4+!
+The move also eliminated the `v_l` trigram that had been feeling awkwardly scissory.

 ```
 - x f v q   j p u y '